gregorwolf/SAP-NPM-API-collection/apis/generator-fiori/README.md

 In the next step, provide the following information:

 - **Module name** Required.
 Must be alpha-numberic and cannot contain spaces.
 The generated NodeJS application will use the module name as its package name.
 Will also be used as the folder name of the generated application.
-- **App Title** Required.
+- **Application title** Required.
 This will be the title in the header of the generated application
-- **Namespace** Required.
+- **Application namespace** Required.
 The UI5 project namespace to be used.
 Must start with a letter and contain letters, digits and periods only.
-- **Description** Required.
+- **Description** Optional.
 The text description of the application.
-- **Parent Folder** Required.
-The parent folder into which the new application will be generated.
+- **Project folder path** Required.
+The folder into which the new application will be generated.
 The new application will be generated in a new folder with the `Module Name` as detailed above.
 If there already exists a folder with the same name, the user must choose a new Module name.
+- **Minimum SAPUI5 version** Required.
+The minimum version of SAPUI5 that the generated application requires.
+- **Enable TypeScript** Optional.
+If selected, the application will be generated using TypeScript rather than JavaScript.
+- **Add deployment configuration** Optional.
+If selected, an extra step will be added to the generator for adding deployment configuration using either ABAP or Cloud Foundry
+- **Add FLP configuration** Optional.
+If selected, an extra step will be added to the generator for adding Fiori launchpad configuration to the generated application.

 - **Advanced Configuration** Optional.
 The user can choose to customise the generated application with the following options:

   - **UI5 CSS Theme**
-  - **UI5 Javascript Library Version**

-- **Deployment Configuration** Optional.
-If selected, an extra step will be added to the generator for adding deployment configuration using either ABAP or Cloud Foundry

-- **FLP Configuration** Optional.
-If selected, an extra step will be added to the generator for adding Fiori launchpad configuration to the generated application.
+  - **ESLint library for code analysis**
+  - **Code assist libray for code completion**

 ### Running the generated app